 - “Spirit of Place and Sense of Place in Virtual Realities”, Techne: Research in Technology and Philosophy 2007

 - “What sort of urban design for what sorts of urban places” Journal of Architecture of Infrastructure and Environment, Japanese Society of Civil Engineers, December 2007

 - “A Pragmatic Sense of Place” in Making Sense of Place, ed Frank Vanclay et al, Australian National Museum, Canberra, April 2008.

 - “Coping with Social and Environmental Challenges through a Pragmatic Approach to Place” in Sense of Place, Health, and Quality of Life, ed John Eyles and Allison Williams, Ashgate, 2008

 - “Geographical Experiences and being-in-the-world: the phenomenological origins of Geography”, in Gelebtner, Erfarhrener und Erinnertner Raum, ed Hg, von J. Hasse, andR.J.
 Kozlanic, Jahrbuch für Lebensphilosophie, V, 2010/11.

 - “Reflectoes sobre a emergencia, aspectos e a essencia de lugar” in Lugar, ed Eduardo Marandola, Editora Perspectiva, Sao Paulo, 2012

-- “Place and Connection” The Intelligence of Place ed.
-Jeff Malpas, Bloomsbury Press, 2015
+- “Place and Connection” in Jeff Malpas (ed) The Intelligence of Place Bloomsbury Press: London, 2015

 - “The Paradox of Place and the Evolution of Placelessness” in Place and Placelessness Revisited, eds.
 Rob Freestone and Edgar Liu, Routledge, 2016.